mottosso/allzpark/docs/pages/getting-started.md

     ![image](https://user-images.githubusercontent.com/2152766/61997075-ff373500-b093-11e9-831b-bfa9e8c3c111.png)

-    So now you've got a network of interdependencies that all need to work wither each other and wonder "How can I write my own software that run in this environment?".
-That's where reproducible enironments come in handy, and that's where Rez and Allzpark come in.
+    So now you've got a network of interdependencies that all need to work with each other and wonder..

+    - "How can I write my own software that run in this environment?"
+    - "How can I make sure my software runs once deployed?"

+    That's where reproducible enironments come in handy and Allzpark can do for you.

     [Rez](https://github.com/mottosso/bleeding-rez) - an industry standard used by studios large and small - is the framwork with which you design this network and Allzpark is the shiny front-end your artists uses interface with it.